 - 1. The International Telecommunication Union (ITU) was established in 1865 to manage the first international telegraph networks.
 The ITU is a specialized agency of the United Nations (UN) headquartered in Geneva, Switzerland.
 It also has a number of regional and sub-regional offices.
 It is responsible for international frequency allocations, worldwide telecommunications standards and telecommunication development activities.
 The ITU is unique among international organizations in that it was founded on the principle of cooperation between governments and the private sector.
-One hundred ninety-one (191) Countries are Members of the ITU.
-Any administration (country) that accedes to the ITU Convention can become a Member of the Union.
-Member Countries have voting privileges in all ITU Organs.
+One hundred ninety-one countries are members of the ITU.
+Any administration (country) that accedes to the ITU Convention can become a member of the union.
+Member countries have voting privileges in all ITU Organs.
 International and regional organizations with an interest in telecommunications, public and private operators, broadcasters, and scientific and industrial companies can become members of components of the ITU known as sectors.
 Sector members participate in most Union activities on an advisory basis but do not have voting rights.
 There are over 700 Sector Members and Associate Members.
 Additional information on the ITU can be found at www.itu.int. - 2.
 The broad functions of the ITU are the regulation, coordination and development of international telecommunications.
-The United States is an active member of the ITU and its work is considered critical to the interests of the United States.
+The U.S. is an active member of the ITU and its work is considered critical to the interests of the U.S.